wazuh/wazuh-documentation/source/user-manual/manager/manual-integration.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Learn more about the Integrator daemon, which allows Wazuh to connect to external APIs and alerting tools such as Slack, PagerDuty and VirusTotal.
+  :description: Learn more about the Integrator daemon, which allows Wazuh to connect to external APIs, as well as alerting tools such as Slack, PagerDuty, and VirusTotal.

 .. _manual_integration: